 Evaluation of MAI fulfilment takes into account and includes uncertainty on inputs.
 Only significant changes and trends are mentioned in the table below.
 The mentioned reference period is 1997-2003.

-For all sub-basins there is a significant decrease in airborne inputs since 1995 of 40% on average, and with 34% on average since the reference period.
-The average annual decrease in airborne inputs is higher during 2017-2021 as compared with 1995-2016.
+For all sub-basins there is a significant decrease in airborne inputs since the reference period 36% on average.
+The average annual decrease in airborne inputs is higher during 2017-2022 as compared with 1995-2016.